hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 Users of HP Cloud Object Storage can share containers with one another by providing a user name (or names) with the X-Container-Read and X-Container-Write container metadata.
 The ACL value privides access to both list the objects in the container as well as access to the individual objects themselves.

-For example, to grant access to user Mary for read access you can set the X-Container-Read as follows:
+For example, to grant access to user Sally for read access you can set the X-Container-Read as follows:

-    X-Container-Read: *:mary@hp.com
+    X-Container-Read: *:sally.smith@hp.com

-To allow user Mary to also write to objects in a contains, you should also set the X-Container_Write request header as follows:
+To allow user Sally to also write to objects in a contains, you should also set the X-Container-Write request header as follows:

-    X-Container-Read: *:mary@hp.com
+    X-Container-Read: *:sally.smith@hp.com
-    X-Container-Write: *:mary@hp.com
+    X-Container-Write: *:sally.smith@hp.com

 If there are several users, use a comma seperated list as shown in the following
 example:

-    X-Container-Read: *:mary@hp.com,*joe@hp.com
+    X-Container-Read: *:sally.smith@hp.com,*joe@hp.com

-### 2.xx.x <a id="temp_url"></a>Temporary URLs
+### 2.6.5 <a id="temp_url"></a>Temporary URLs

 The TempURL feature allows the creation of URLs to provide temporary access to objects.
-A website owner may wish to provide a link to download a large object in HP Cloud Object STorage, but the account has no public access.
+A website owner may wish to provide a link to download a large object in HP Cloud Object Storage, but the account has no public access.
 The website owner can generate a URL that will provide GET access for a limited time to the resource.

 When the web browser user clicks on the